Liouville Quantum Gravity on the unit disk: Background and preliminary results

 as soon as $\gamma^2\geq 2$.
 Yet, we show in the following proposition that the random variable $\int_\D e^{\gamma X_{\partial\D}}d\lambda$ is almost surely finite for all values of $\gamma\in ]0,2[$. \begin{proposition} For $\gamma\in]0,2[$, the quantities below are almost surely finite

 \end{proposition}

 \begin{proof} As explained above, we only need to focus on the bulk measure.
 Observe first that its expectation is finite in the case $\gamma^2<2$.
-For $\gamma^2\geq 2$ (in fact the argument below works for $\gamma>1$), we prove that it has moments of small order $\alpha>0$, which entails the a.s. finiteness of the total mass of the interior of the disk.
+For $\gamma^2\geq 2$ (in fact the argument below works for $\gamma>1$), we prove that it has moments of small order $\alpha>0$, which entails the a.s. finiteness of the total mass of the interior of the disk.\\ Recall the sub-additivity inequality for $\alpha\in]0,1[$: if $(a_j)_{1\leq j\leq n}$ are positive real numbers then